hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

 - Magnetic Media
     - aka Tape
+    - small areas of tape are magnetized to represent 1/0
+    - have surfaces coated with magnetically sensitive material such as iron oxide
     - Advantages
         - costs less per unit storage
             - so, more cost effective (for large companies)